Welcome to today's edition of the Rush 24-7 podcast.

 And yes, they are absolutely dead wrong.

-I've got three really quick comments, and I hope that Rove is listening, because I'll match my analysis against his any day.
+I've got three really quick comments, and I hope that Rove is listening because I'll match my analysis against his any day.

-Number one, what the hell good is it to an elect and a Republican if they go and vote like a Democrat?
+Number one, what the hell good is it to an elect a Republican if they go and vote like a Democrat?

 Correct.